SAP-archive/teched2020-DAT260/exercises/ex0/README.md

 ## Spatial Visualizations <a name="subex3"></a>
 - dbeaver
-- wicket with st_transform and st_aswkt
+- wicket with st_transform and st_aswkt or geojson.io with st_asgeojson
 - st_assvg and browser (increase clob limit)

 ## General Structure of Exercises <a name="subex4"></a>